 The Falling Body

 The Cooper family had just moved into a new house in Texas.
-Before their first meal there, the father took a photo of his wife, his mother-in-law, and his two kids.
+Before their first meal there, the father took a photo of his wife, grandmother, and two kids.
 Then, they sat down to eat.

 This legend dates back to the 1800s.
 The story goes that a family had settled down in San Antonio near Elm Creek.
 They were farmers and their horses and donkeys were crucial to their business.
 Somehow, the son of a wealthy merchant came into contact with one of their animals as he was riding past their farm on his horse.
 He taunted it and it bit him in retaliation.
 He began to beat it severely, and the family came running out of their house to see what was going on.
 They couldn’t persuade the man to stop hurting their animal, so they threw rocks at him until he rode away, swearing revenge.